 My chambray shirt can be worn with almost anything in my wardrobe.
 Most of my other items can coordinate with 3-8 items.
 However, I can wear my chambray shirt (#3 below) over 16 ways and in any Minnesota season!

-Check out all the ways you can wear a chambray shirt in my e-book, “How to Create a Capsule Wardrobe That Works For You”.
+Check out all the ways you can wear a chambray shirt in my e-book, “How to Create a Capsule Wardrobe That Works For You” when you sign up for my emails.

 I love plaid shirts because they are comfy and layer well.
 They can be worn over T-shirts or under sweaters.